 In our efforts to become a zero-landfill business, we have implemented a food waste bin.
 All scraps, peelings and kitchen food waste is now collected by a company who transform this into renewable energy and organic fertiliser.

-We request with suppliers that all kitchen orders are delivered in reuseable crates which we return, or where this isn't possible in cardboard boxes which are recycled.
+We request with suppliers that all kitchen orders are delivered in reuseable crates which we return, or where this isn't possible in cardboard boxes which are reused or recycled.

 We support several local suppliers in an effort to minimise food miles.
 These include Dorking Butchery, Home Farm, and Surrey Hills Coffee.

 As a small business, energy consumption can be a huge financial cost.
 This, combined with our green efforts mean we always switch off all appliances and electrics as soon as they're not being used.
 All new appliances are checked for energy efficiency, and we are currently looking into changing our electricity provider to a renewable energy alternative.